emb-riscv/specs-markdown/csrs.md

 ## Interrupt Enable (`iena`)

-The `iena` CSR is an XLEN-bit read/write register that controls whether the interrupt are enabled or not.
+The `iena` CSR is an xlen-bits read/write register that controls whether the interrupt are enabled or not.

 This register has a single bit on purpose.
 Access to the interrupt enable bit must be quite